robert-yaman/proteinsFromPlants/README.md

 	- If we don't have the total AAs we need, only perform "additive" transformations.
 We can define this dynamically in init - if giving an empty set yields a non-empty set.
-- Improve pose-ligase sequence quantities.
+- Improve pose-ligase sequence quantities (float quantities?).